 Our starting point is that we will develop our services around the needs of our users.
 We do this in collaboration, doing with, not to.

 User Centred Service Design

-We’ll be adding content on service design including case studies and blogs from our work through our blog pages.
+We’ll be adding content on service design including case studies and blogposts from our work through our blog pages.

 Our delivery approach adopts the best practice methodologies set out in the UK Government’s Agile approach to project delivery.
 This means following an iterative or incremental approach, adjusting as we go along always focusing on delivering solutions that meet the needs of the users of the service.
-Read about our approach.
+Read about agile ways of working.

 We want to learn from what works, and what doesn’t to bring the best of digital change to Wales.
-Organisations and individuals will be at different stages in their digital capability and how they design and deliver public services.
-The opportunity to share knowledge, approaches and ideas will allow colleagues across the Welsh public sector to share and learn from each other and improve the services they deliver.
+Organisations and individuals will be at different stages in their digital transformation journey and with varying skills and digital capabilities.
+The opportunity to share knowledge, approaches and ideas will allow colleagues who provide public services in Wales the chance to share and learn from each other to improve the services they deliver.